firefly-oss/sbom-tool/docs/ci/github-actions.md

 ## Tips

-- Prefer installing from PyPI (pip install firefly-sbom-tool) for speed and stability.
+- Prefer installing via the official install script for consistency with local usage and to ensure latest repository installation path works.
 - Use workflow_dispatch to allow manual runs.
 - Store organization PATs in repository or organization secrets and reference via env.
 - Upload artifacts to inspect detailed HTML reports.